 Note 2: Consent for disclosure was not obtained from tenants from whom rent revenue accounts for more than 80% of total rent revenues for the property.
-However, relevant figures are included in the total.
+However, relevant figures are

 Note 3: Figures stated above are based on NBF's ownership interest.